Just Wolverines Tour

 The weather in northern Finland during April and May is usually very nice during the day.
 The temperature being over 10 degrees C and usually between 15-25 degrees C in the day.
 Although the nights can be very chilly and regularly drop below freezing.
 Due to being so far north the nights are also very light for most of the night.
 Snow is possible during this time of year but it is more likely to be sunny than snowy.

 Everything mentioned in the itinerary is included.
-Including three meals per day (breakfast, lunch and dinner).
+Including all breakfasts, no other meals are included as standard.
 There will be an amount of bottled water (approx 1ltr) available for each guest each day.
 We have our own private vehicle with an excellent local naturalist.

 All our excursions including guided walks, wildlife watching trips, use of tent hides and pro hides and park entrance fees are also included.
 All cabin and hide fees are also included.